AvivYaish/mastro-nando/README.md

 1. [Visual Studio Code](https://code.visualstudio.com/Download)

-1. [Java Runtime Environment](https://www.java.com/en/download/) (recommended, but needed only if you want to use functionalities related to the Nand to Tetris Software Suite)
+1. [Java Runtime Environment](https://www.java.com/en/download/) (recommended, but needed only if you want to use functionalities related to the Software Suite)

 There is no need to manually install the Nand to Tetris Software Suite, as it is already incorporated in the extension itself.